Making health decisions as a cancer caregiver

 What if the patient refuses to leave home?

 Sometimes the person with cancer decides they don’t want to live elsewhere.
 He or she may resist leaving home.
 It’s a very emotional thing to leave home, even if it’s only for a short time, and emotions are already high.
 Patients may feel that they’ll no longer be able to set the rules or control their own lives, or they may be afraid of losing their independence.
 Maybe they don’t want to feel they are a burden on others.
-And if they have lived in the same place for a long time, they probably have strong ties to the community, family, friends, and health care providers, as well as social lives and daily routines.
+And if they’ve lived in the same place for a long time, they probably have strong ties to the community, family, friends, and health care providers, as well as social lives and daily routines.

-In some cases you have to be firm, especially if the present situation is unhealthy or unsafe.
+In some cases, you have to be firm, especially if the present situation is unhealthy or unsafe.
 If you have to act against the wishes of the person with cancer, be direct and explain what you’re going to do.
 In other cases, there’s room to negotiate.
-All of you, the patient, the family, and you, the caregiver, will need to be sure you have covered all options.
+All of you, the patient, the family, and you, the caregiver, will need to be sure you’ve covered all options.

 You’ll also need to talk about each person’s concerns.
 For instance, things like patient safety, convenience, finances, and the care needed should be discussed.
 Clear plans must be outlined.
 It helps to check out the physical setting and set up a timeline of patient needs.
 For instance, are there just certain times during treatment when someone needs to be with the patient?
 Where will the patient sleep?
 How about getting up and down the steps inside or outside the house?